-17 Standard Lot Setbacks
+17. Standard Lot Setbacks

-Dwellings must be setback from the front boundary by a minimum of 4.0m and a maximum of 6.0m.
+With the exception of Lots 3117, 3137 and 3139, Dwellings must be setback from the front boundary by a minimum of 4.0m and a maximum of 6.0m.
+For Lots 3117, 3137 and 3139 Dwellings must be setback from the front boundary by a minimum of 3.0m and a maximum of 6.0m.

 Porches, porticos and verandahs less than 3.6m in height may encroach up to 1.0m into the minimum front setback.
 Garages located on the main street frontage must be setback a minimum 4.9m from the front boundary and a minimum of 560mm behind the main façade of the dwelling.

 Double storey homes which incorporate a minimum width 1.5m covered verandah/balcony to the first floor for at 40% of the home width do not require the setback between the front wall and garage.
 Garages may be built on side boundaries in accordance with Rescode and/or any other governing authority requirements.

 Single storey dwellings on regular lots 18m or wider must be setback from side boundaries by a minimum of 1.0m.
 Regular lots are those lots where the front boundary dimension is the same as the rear boundary dimension.
 Double storey dwellings must be setback from side boundaries in accordance with Rescode and/or any other governing authority requirements.

 Rear setbacks are to be in accordance with Rescode and/or any other governing authority requirements.
 Eaves, facias, gutters, chimneys, flue pipes, water tanks and heating or cooling or other servicers may encroach no more than 0.5m into the setback around the whole dwelling excluding garage walls on the boundary.
 These requirements may be varied with the written approval of the BBDAC and City of Melton.

-18 Standard Corner Lot Setbacks
+18. Standard Corner Lot Setbacks